GoLangWebSDK/rest/README.md

 ```
 ## Controllers

-Rest module comes with 2 base controller you can use.
+Rest module comes with 2 base controllers you can use.

 - `Controller` - This is the base controller that all other controllers inherit from.
 - `RestController` - Helps you to express REST patterns as methods on a controller.